aahincapie/aahincapie.website/_posts/2021-07-08-post-soils.md

  combined with other practices that featured a less-than-50% adoption rate.
-Thus, projects that combine multiple practices can easily avoid the superficial prohibition on commonly adopted practices — an outcome that, in our view, creates the <a href="https://carbonplan.org/research/soil-carbon-comment" class="css-wwmakc">false appearance of an additionality standard</a>.</p><p class="css-13hj20z">The lack of meaningful additionality testing across all the protocols we analyzed highlights the need for buyers to consider additionality carefully in their deliberations.
+Thus, projects that combine multiple practices can easily avoid the superficial prohibition on commonly adopted practices — an outcome that, in our view, creates the <a href="https://carbonplan.org/research/soil-carbon-comment" class="css-wwmakc">false appearance of an additionality standard</a>.
+The lack of meaningful additionality testing across all the protocols we analyzed highlights the need for buyers to consider additionality carefully in their deliberations.
 We recommend that buyers specifically